makhanovable/RootTracer/README.md

 # RootTracer
-Route Tracer is programm that saves person route while walking It is using Google maps API with Google services
+Route Tracer is programm that saves person route while he is walking.
-With client and server
+It uses Google maps API with Google services.
+Program includes client and server.
+Originally created for hackathon from GreetGo.
+Kazakhstan Almaty.